anindameister/SpringBootFairCorp/FrontEnd/Traversy/readme.md

 ```
 vue create test
 ```
-- there's the regualr way
+- there's the regualr way.
+There's an irregular way as well, which would require the name change of this parameter in the package.json
 ```
 npm run serve
 ```